alextekartik/flutter_app_example/demo_sqflite/tool/windows/windows_release_info.md

 }
 ```

+Once build on windows, you need to provide the sqlite3.dll library.

+Flutter users can depend on `sqlite3_flutter_libs` to ship the latest sqlite3 version with their app.
+When not using Flutter, you need to manually include sqlite3.

-Once build for windows release, you need to copy the sqlite3.dll to the build folder.
+If you don't use `sqlite3_flutter_libs` or want to add use a custom sqlite3.dll, you need to copy the sqlite3.dll to the build folder.
 You can provide your own or use a prebuilt one
 available here: https://github.com/tekartik/sqflite/blob/master/sqflite_common_ffi/lib/src/windows/sqlite3.dll

+sqfliteFfiInit() provide a way to load the library in debug mode for convenience and should work on release using the default
+sqlite3 loading mechanism.
+If you put the dll somewhere else, you need to override the loading as defined in sqlite3

 Here are the steps you can run from the root of this [demo_sqflite](https://github.com/alextekartik/flutter_app_example/tree/master/demo_sqflite) project:
 ```